-Beyond startup experiences during college or outside of their day jobs, only 21 candidates among the 893 we identified applied to HBS from a full-time entrepreneurial venture.
+Beyond startup experiences during college or outside of their day jobs, it seems that entrepreneurs are more favored at Stanford vs Harvard MBA programs.
+Only 21 candidates among the 893 we identified applied to HBS from a full-time entrepreneurial venture.
 Almost all identified themselves as Founder / CEO, with fewer than one quarter in tech.
 Meanwhile, a core group applied to the GSB from a full-time entrepreneurial venture (26 of the 353 we identified).

 11. Both HBS and the GSB have more female than male consultants.